VarunSampath23/FINU-Unlearning/readme.md

 # FINU: Fisher-Informed Noise Injection for Efficient Zero-Shot Unlearning

-This code is official implementation for the paper *"FINU: Fisher-Informed Noise Injection for Efficient Zero-Shot Unlearning".
+This code is official implementation for the paper *"FINU: Fisher-Informed Noise Injection for Efficient Zero-Shot Unlearning"*.

 By Varun Sampath Kumar, Esmaeil S Nadimi, Vinay Chakravarthi Gogineni